mlpack/mlpack/README.md

 If you find a bug in mlpack or have any problems, numerous routes are available for help.

-Github is used for bug tracking and can be found at https://github.com/mlpack/mlpack/.
+Github is used for bug tracking, and can be found at https://github.com/mlpack/mlpack/.
 It is easy to register an account and file a bug there, and the mlpack development team will try to quickly resolve your issue.